Brian Kennedy/Moment/Getty images

 One big positive of buying a home solar system is receiving solar rebates and Michigan solar incentives.
 Many available incentives don’t apply to leased systems.
 Incentives such as the federal tax credits and state net metering policies can make buying your solar system an attainable goal for many homeowners.

-- The Residential Clean Energy Credit, formerly known as the Investment Tax Credit (ITC), is a 30% tax credit on solar panel systems installed between the beginning of 2022 and the end of 2023.
-With this credit, you can claim 30% of the total cost of solar as a credit when you file you federal income taxes.
-The solar panels must be installed a primary or secondary residence to qualify.
-There is no set maximum limit with this solar panel tax credit.
+Residential Clean Energy Credit | Formerly known as the Investment Tax Credit (ITC), this 30% federal tax credit is applicable for solar panel systems installed through 2032.
+With this credit, you can claim 30% of the total cost of solar on your federal income taxes.
+The solar panels must be installed on a primary or secondary residence to qualify.
+There is no maximum limit. |

-- Net metering.
-Michigan’s net metering program allows you to earn bill credits throughout the life of your panels as they generate energy.
-If your system generates more energy than you need during the month, you can send the extra electricity back to the grid.
-This energy is then sold by the electric company, giving you an account credit.
+Net metering | Michigan’s net metering program allows you to earn bill credits throughout the life of your panels as they generate energy.
+If your system generates more energy than you need during the month, you can send the extra electricity back to the grid in exchange for a bill credit on your account. |

-- LIEEF program.
-The Low-Income and Energy Efficiency Fund is run cooperatively by the Michigan Public Service Commission (MPSC) and Michigan’s three largest utilities.
-This statewide fund aims to assist low-income residents in order to promote energy efficiency and conservation.
+LIEEF program | The Low-Income and Energy Efficiency Fund (LIEEF) is run cooperatively by the Michigan Public Service Commission (MPSC) and Michigan’s three largest utilities.
+This statewide fund aims to assist low-income residents and promote energy efficiency and conservation. |

 Solar energy in Michigan may help lower your electric bills